 Working alone in tiny control rooms without a team of experts guiding his work, Frederick gives new meaning to the phrase “do it yourself”.
 In the end, the music is for him, and is judged only by him.
 The chip on his shoulder helps makes certain executive decisions, and the final product is only ever bounced off one person: Frederick.
 As both artist and producer, it could prove difficult to gauge one’s own creative output (the creator always swaying back and forth on the validity of the product), but to Frederick, “twenty percent of love is worth the eighty percent of hating yourself.”

-His forthcoming full-length debut release is set to drop later this year.
+His full-length debut release is set to drop in 2016.